Thertzlor/Revenant/wiki/Macros/_Key_Buffer_Macro.md

 ## Resolving Key Names

-The content of the key buffer is parsed separately from the content of the actual output when it comes to resolving key.
+The content of the key buffer is parsed separately from the content of the actual output when it comes to resolving key names.
 For example, a key to which the string `"enter"` is assigned will press the enter key, but a key with the string `"ter"` assigned, pressed after a buffer macro with the value `"en"` which combines to `"enter` will output "enter" as text without resolving it to the key name.

 ## Modifier Merging